Cole-Tompsett/zeek/README.md

 (https://github.com/Cole-Tompsett/zeek/blob/main/Document%20Links.md)

 ## Configuration
-To effectively use this tool you will need to appropriately configure the following:
+To effectively use this tool you will need to configure the following appropriately:

-- compose file
+- compose file(s)
-- Zeek Config Script
+- keys folder
-- Keys folder
+- Zeek_Config_Script

-For information on how to configure these navigate to the folder of the files you want to configure and then enter the "Quick_Start" folder which will guide you on how to configure it
+To learn more on how to edit these follow the guide provided in the "Quick_Start" folder

 ## Usage